Diversity in the Hiring Process Leads to a More Inclusive Environment at Your Fitness Business

 In addition to setting an initial goal of diversity in the hiring process, follow through with strategies to promote diverse candidates into management positions.
 Provide mentors for those interested in taking on additional responsibilities and encourage employees to increase their knowledge or specialize in a specific area with continued education.
 To make your business equitable for all, be transparent with how employees advance from the start.

 We’re taking steps to pursue workplace equity and are fully committed to our 2025 goals.
-We hope you’ll join us on our mission to champion equity, diversity, and inclusivity in the workplace.
+We hope you’ll join us on our mission to champion equity, diversity, inclusion, and belonging in the workplace.